Examine a suspended program

 When you need to compare a variable value with some other value, use the Compare Value with Clipboard option.
 This is helpful, for example, when a variable holds a long string, and you need to compare it with another long string.

-Copy the content you are going to compare (for example, from a text file).
+Copy the content you want to compare (for example, from a text file).

-In the Variables tab, right-click the variable which you are going to compare with and select Compare Value with Clipboard.
+In the Variables tab, right-click the variable that you want to compare with and select Compare Value with Clipboard.

 Examine the differences in the Diff Viewer that opens.
-For additional information on how to efficiently use the Diff Viewer, refer to the Comparing Files and Folders topic.
+For more information about efficient using of the Diff Viewer, refer to the Comparing Files and Folders topic.

 View variables in a dedicated dialog